atoti/atoti/.github/ISSUE_TEMPLATE/bug_ui.md

 <!--
 Thank you for reporting a bug!
 Please make sure you have searched for similar issues.

-By opening an issue, you agree with Atoti's terms of use and privacy policy available at https://www.atoti.io/terms and https://www.atoti.io/privacy-policy
+By opening an issue, you agree with atoti's terms of use and privacy policy available at https://www.atoti.io/terms and https://www.atoti.io/privacy-policy
 -->

 ## Steps to reproduce